finbourne/lusid-sdk-csharp/sdk/docs/PortfolioGroupsApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new PortfolioGroupsApi(Configuration.Default);
-            var scope = scope_example;  // string | The scope
-            var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | Optional.
-The AsAt date of the data (optional) var sortBy = new List<string>(); // List<string> | Optional.
-Order the results by these fields.
-Use use the '-' sign to denote descending order e.g. -MyFieldName (optional) var start = 56;  // int? | Optional.
-When paginating, skip this number of results (optional) var limit = 56;  // int? | Optional.
-When paginating, limit the number of returned results to this many. (optional) var filter = filter_example;  // string | Optional.
-Expression to filter the result set (optional)
+            var scope = scope_example;  // string | The scope to list the portfolio groups in. var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to list the portfolio groups.
+Defaults to return the latest version of each portfolio group if not specified. (optional) var filter = filter_example;  // string | Expression to filter the result set.
+Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional)

             try
             {
-                // [EARLY ACCESS] List groups in scope ResourceListOfPortfolioGroup result = apiInstance.ListPortfolioGroups(scope, asAt, sortBy, start, limit, filter);
+                // [EARLY ACCESS] List portfolio groups
+                ResourceListOfPortfolioGroup result = apiInstance.ListPortfolioGroups(scope, asAt, filter);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)